 Chasing trout in New Zealand isn’t for everyone.
 It’s at the top of the magical bucket list for the spring creek and sight-fishing fanatics, and measured by a different yardstick than other great angling destinations.
 The very best stuff is still hard to get to, but we can help.

-The Fly Shop® works directly with a few of the finest of New Zealand fishing lodges and is the exclusive Yankee agent for Cedar Lodge.
+The Fly Shop® works directly with a few of the finest of New Zealand fishing lodges.
 We also work hand-in-hand with The Best of New Zealand, one of Air New Zealand’s largest agents in the US.
-With their help, our travellers enjoy the lowest airfares (lower than the internet or consolidators), enhanced ability to clear waitlists, preferred seating, and other benefits.
-Mike McClelland and our associatesat Best of New Zealand are also expert in the other activities and accommodations available in New Zealand besides fly fishing for trophy trout.
+With their help, our travelers enjoy the lowest airfares (lower than the internet or consolidators), enhanced ability to clear waitlists, preferred seating, and other benefits.
+Mike McClelland and our associates at Best of New Zealand are also expert in the other activities and accommodations available in New Zealand besides fly fishing for trophy trout.

 Together, our combined team of New Zealand experts can make your Down Under dream trip come true.
 We can arrange or combine lodges or independent guides, farm stays, bed & breakfasts, fine hotels, car rentals, domestic and economic international flights, golf, wineries, and some fishing that is just too good to pass by.

 The New Zealand trout season begins in November and extends through April.
-That’s summer under the Souther Cross, and the best time to begin your 2012 plans is right now.
+That’s summer under the Southern Cross, and the best time to begin your trip plans is right now.